Monday, February 4, 2013

 • The Linux Lambada is for Linux operating systems.

-• The Androids Allemende is for Androids operating systems.
+• The Android Allemende is for Android operating systems.

-• The Macarena you are for Intel-based Macintosh's operating systems.
+• The Macarena you are for Intel-based Macintosh operating systems.

-They security tango is overall a well written site however the Nick Francisco, has not update some of his missions on his site for three years.
-Like Microsoft at home, to improve security tango's website; they should use visual aids for those who have trouble reading.
-The audience for security tango is above average users that want to save money.
-Reason being Nick isn't too clear on what to do when you dance (cleaning your computer).
+The security tango is overall a well-written site; however, Nick Francisco has not updated some of his missions on his site for three years.
+Like Microsoft at home, Tango’s website should use visual aids to improve security for those with trouble reading.
+The audience for security tango is above-average users who want to save money.
+The reason is that Nick isn’t clear on what to do when you dance (cleaning your computer).

-The audience for my site is aim at those who have trouble reading, see the words, and visual learner.
-The audiences for these five sites should be able read this page for project two.
+My site’s audience is aimed at those who have trouble reading, seeing words, and being visual learners.
+The audiences for these five sites should be able to read this page for project two.

-From reading all five links above, this site will have some tips, step-by-step, and advice.
-Creating a video tutorial will help those who have trouble reading the contents.
+After reading all five links above, this site will provide some tips, step-by-step instructions, and advice.
+Creating a video tutorial will help those who have trouble reading the content.

 Sunday, January 20, 2013